Shimazaki Masaki: Biography

 In 1875, as part of the government's expulsion of Hirata influence, Masaki was rusticated by the Department of Religion to the remote Minashi Shrine to serve as a resident priest.
-He remained at Minashi for four years.
-During that time, he became known to locals for bursting into tears while conducting lectures on legendary national history.
+He remained at Minashi for four years, and became known to locals for bursting into tears while conducting lectures on legendary national history.
+According to Shimazaki Tōson, it was during this time that Masaki came to greatly respect Tanaka Ōhide, the foremost kokugaku scholar of the Hida Mountains.

 Masaki returned home in 1880.
 Not long after, during a personal inspection of the Hokuriku region by the Emperor, he was reprimanded for attempting to present a petition to the Emperor's entourage regarding what he saw as the slighting of native culture by progressive and secularist national policies.
 At this time Masaki began to experience nightmares and hallucinations.

 Following repeated personal setbacks, difficulty with alcoholism, and alienation from family and neighbors, Masaki was ultimately driven insane by despair.
 After attempting to burn down the local Eishōji (永昌寺) temple, he was imprisoned by his family in a wooden cage behind the house.
 Thereafter he became increasingly deranged while his health rapidly declined due to starvation, hypothermia, and exposure to his own feces and urine.
 By late 1886 he had died from beriberi induced heart failure.
 Contrary to his wishes, he was buried in the Buddhist cemetery of the Eishōji.